Careers

 Since 2007 PICC has helped make Palm Island a better place to live.
 We are a not-for-profit, community-controlled company dedicated to creating a safer, stronger and more prosperous community.

-Our workforce is nearly 200 strong and serves nearly all local residents of Palm Island, making PICC the second-largest employer on Palm Island.
+Our workforce is over 200 strong and serves nearly all local residents of Palm Island, making PICC the second-largest employer on Palm Island.

 We have a diverse range of roles available in allied health, medical, retail, hospitality, horticulture, social and community services, automotive repairs, business and administration.
 The skills and experience required to work for PICC is as diverse as our services, which means we may have a role for you regardless of your level of qualifications.